Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

-A regular corporation, also known as a C corporation, must file returns and pay taxes to the federal government, to its state of incorporation, and to those states and localities in which it transacts business.
-While LLCs and S corporations must file information returns, all the income and tax attributes of the entity are passed through to the owners' tax returns.
+A corporation generally has to file returns and pay taxes to the federal government, to its state of incorporation, and to those states and localities in which it transacts business.
 Corporations may also be responsible for collecting certain taxes paid by others and for remitting the amounts collected to the government.
 Failure to comply with reporting or taxation requirements can result in penalties ranging from interest and fines to the loss of the corporation’s right to exist or do business in the state imposing the requirement.

-There are two types of corporations for federal income tax purposes—“Subchapter C” or “C corporations” and “Subchapter S” or “S corporations.”
-A C corporation must file a federal tax return and pay federal taxes on its income.
-Some of this income is subject to double taxation because it is taxed on the corporation's return and, if it is distributed to the shareholders as a dividend, it is reported and taxed again on the shareholder's tax return.
+There are two types of corporations for federal income tax purposes —“Subchapter C” or “C corporations” and “Subchapter S” or “S corporations.”
+A C corporation must file a federal tax return and pay federal taxes on income it earned.
+A C corporation is subject to double taxation as not only is the income received by the corporation taxed at the corporate level, any profit that is distributed to the shareholders in the form of dividends is taxed again as personal income.

 An S corporation does not have to pay corporate income taxes.
 Instead, its income and expenses are divided among and passed through to its shareholders, who must then report the income and expenses on their own tax returns.

-CT Tip: In order to qualify as an S corporation, a corporation must have been created in the United States and have no more than 100 shareholders.
-All of its shareholders must be either natural persons, the estate of natural persons, other S corporations, or certain trusts.
-It can have only one class of stock and it cannot have a nonresident alien as a shareholder.
+In order to qualify as an S corporation, a corporation has to meet various restrictions found in the tax law.
 The election of S corporation status is made by filing a form with the Internal Revenue Service.
 All of the corporation’s shareholders must consent to the election.
-Most (but not all) states honor the federal S corporation election, but some require a state-level filing.

 A corporation employing people in states with an income tax must withhold tax from its employees’ wages and similarly remit such withheld taxes to the state.

-CT Tip: In some states, this tax may be referred to by another name, such as a license tax, an excise tax, or a registration fee.
+In some states this tax may be referred to by another name, such as a license tax, an excise tax, or a registration fee.
 Whatever the name given the tax, its essence remains the same—it is a tax levied on a privilege granted by the state, and not on the actual exercise of that privilege.